ABHINAV112/iNTUition-RESTAPIWorkshop/README.md

 ## Components of REST API responses

-This section describes the format of data which is recieved after making an API call, the response has 2 main data attributes.
+This section describes the format of data which is recieved after making an API call, the response has 2 important components.

 ### Status